Browse Items (163 total)

 AFerdinandoP151005.mp3

-Pauline Fernando, widow of Harold William Fernando, reminisces her late husband.
+Pauline Fernando, widow of Harold William Fernando, reminisces about her late husband.
 His father was posted in Germany after the First world War, where he met his wife.
-During the war he was stationed at Binbrook, Bath, and other stations, carrying out…
+During the war he was stationed at RAF Binbrook, RAF Bath and other stations,…

 AHendersonIG171017.mp3

-Ian Henderson was born in Lockerbie and studied law at the University of Edinburgh for two years before joining the Royal Air Force.
-He travelled to Canada onboard the RMS Mauretania to train as a pilot, after two months near Edmonton on Oxford and…
+Ian Henderson was born in Lockerbie and studied law for two years at the University of Edinburgh before joining the Royal Air Force.
+He travelled to Canada onboard the RMS Mauretania to train as a pilot.
+After two months based near Edmonton on Oxford…

 BFortPaullMusStavesMEv1.pdf